gingerphoenix10/YARG-Xbox/README.md

 7. Click on `NuGet` on the top menu bar, then click on `Restore Packages`.
    - This should be performed automatically when Unity starts up, but it can be performend manually if needed.
+8. Under "Build Settings", select Universal Windows Platform, then Change Platform.
-8. You're ready to go!
+9. You're ready to go!

 ### Linux